DragonSenses/flash-cards/README.md

 which solves the issue of the text of the question being inverted (`inner-card-front`).

 - Learned about the `transform-style: preserve-3d` property, so that children are in their own space.

+- [x] Experimenting with buttons, rather than designing.

+The buttons had a problem of design.

+## *How can you design if you don't know what the consequences of your decisions are?*

+***Creating something without any outcome in mind is not design but experimentation.***

+I tried designing the buttons in a way that is non-obtrusive and inconspicuous to the user so as to not bring them out of focus when studying.
+But as such it was mostly jamming in random inputs (colors, css properties or pseudo classes) and verifying if it achieved this.

+But in the process of experimentation I learned various things.
+Such as inverting colors during `button:hover` and `button:focus`.
+How to match colors with color wheel, analogous, complementary & palettes.